stormpath/stormpath-documentation/source/multitenancy.rst

 .. note::

-  Stormpath's data model is designed to be as flexible (and therefore powerful) as it can be, but this can also sometimes result in complexity.
+  Stormpath's data model is designed to be as flexible (and therefore powerful) as it can be.
 If at any point you have a question, do not hesitate to `get in touch <support@stormpath.com>`__.

 6.2.1 Multi-Tenancy and the Stormpath Data Model
 ------------------------------------------------